tier4/caret_doc/docs/recording/trace_filtering.md

 ## Trace filtering

 CARET provides a trace filtering function to exclude specific nodes and topics.
-Trace data lost may occur when recording a large application like Autoware due to too many data to be recorded, and a warning will happen when validating/analyzing the recorded trace data (See [valiating](../validating/#tracer-discarded)).
+Trace data may be discarded when recording a large application like Autoware due to too many data to be recorded, and a warning will occur when validating/analyzing the recorded trace data (See [validating](./validating.md#tracer-discarded)).
 By applying trace filter, unconcerned events like `/tf` are ignored and the size of recorded data decreases.

 ## Trace filter configuration

-- Trace filter configurtion is performed by setting the following environment variables
+- Trace filter configuration is performed by setting the following environment variables
   - `CARET_SELECT_NODES` : node names to be recorded
   - `CARET_IGNORE_NODES` : node names to be ignored
   - `CARET_SELECT_TOPICS` : topic names to be recorded